IngridAr21/IngridAr21/README.md

 # Hello, I'm Ingrid  👋
 I am a self-taught and curious learner, constantly working on my own projects, often inspired by my interests such as music preferences, hobbies, and more.
 Every day, I strive to learn something new across different fields while refining my technical skills.

-I’m passionate about Data Science, Machine Learning, and AI, exploring how these tools can turn complex data into meaningful insights and smarter prdocuts.
+I’m passionate about Data Science, Machine Learning, and AI, exploring how these tools can turn complex data into meaningful insights and smarter products.

 ### 📚 Projects